 To ensure a constant supply, the total renewable energy produced within the Ecovillage over a whole year has been designed to be significantly greater than the total energy that residents consume.
+In fact, we estimate the average household will generate enough surplus solar energy to power an electric vehicle for 15,000 to 20,000 km each year.
 Our energy modelling has been based on figures that take into account the worst winter weather recorded over the past 30 years, but any shortfall backup required during unusually long cloudy periods will be supplied by accredited GreenPower renewable energy via the Western Power grid.

 Solar photovoltaic panels will be the predominant source of energy within the village.
 Solar PVs were chosen as they provide a very high value, long lasting energy generation solution with little to no maintenance requirements.
 They are unobtrusive, silent and completely autonomous.
 Having the generation on rooftops will utilise a structure that is already there, saving open space for other uses.
 It also improves the efficiency of the building in the heat of summer, acting like an extra layer of insulation.
 All PV systems will be of a high quality and will supply the Ecovillage with ample power for years to come.